Building a Topological Network from a Road Dataset | Using the TopologyBuilder

 10. Add a PointOnLineOverlayer

-In this step, we are going to use a PointOnLineOverlayer to create road junctions and split lines at the junctions.
+In this step, we will use a PointOnLineOverlayer to create road junctions and split lines at these junctions.
 Add a PointOnLineOverlayer to the canvas.
 Connect both VertexCreator outputs to the Point input port on the PointOnLineOverlayer.
 Next, connect the Junction (after Snapper) to the Line input port.
-Open the parameters, apply a Point Tolerance of 0.1 and leave all other parameters as default.
+Open the parameters, apply a Point Tolerance of 0.1, and leave all other parameters as default.

 19.jpg